 I love resort hopping at Walt Disney World.
-If you have a couple of hours to kill on your next Disney vacation, there may be no better place to spend some time than Wilderness Lodge Resort.
+If you have a couple of free hours on your next Disney vacation, there may be no better place to spend some time than Wilderness Lodge Resort.
 One of the best reasons to visit this specific resort, perhaps more than all the others, is all the free things you can find to do inside the lodge.
 It’s hot in Florida for a large portion of the year, and inside the Lodge is cool and shaded.
 Use our guide to all the best FREE activities the Lodge has to offer.

 1. Rock in a Chair